-- You are forgiven if you're confused by all these 'centers'. - So let's review: - I. Beam Tracking (Pointing) Center: Where the antennas are pointing to.
+- You are forgiven if you're confused by all these 'centers'. - So let's review: - Beam Tracking (Pointing) Center: Where the antennas are pointing to.
 (Or, for phased arrays, the phased array center position). - 2.
 Delay Tracking Center: The location for which the delays are being set for maximum wide-band coherence. - 3.
-Phase Tracking Center: The location for which the system phase is slipping in order to track the coherence pattern. - Note: Generally, we make all three the same. #2 and #3 are the same for an 'RF' interferometer.
-They are separable in a O downconversion system.
+Phase Tracking Center: The location for which the system phase has been adjusted in order to track the coherence pattern. - Note: Generally, we make all three the same but in general, the phase and delay centers are separable.